Switzerland: Switzerland and the European Union

 Although not a member, Switzerland maintains relationships with the EU and European countries through bilateral agreements.
 The Swiss have brought their economic practices largely into conformity with those of the EU, in an effort to compete internationally.
 EU membership faces considerable negative popular sentiment.
 It is opposed by the conservative SVP party, the largest party in the National Council, and not advocated by several other political parties.
 The membership application was formally withdrawn in 2016.
 The western French-speaking areas and the urban regions of the rest of the country tend to be more pro-EU, but do not form a significant share of the population.

 An Integration Office operates under the Department of Foreign Affairs and the Department of Economic Affairs.
 Seven bilateral agreements liberalised trade ties, taking effect in 2001.
 This first series of bilateral agreements included the free movement of persons.
 A second series of agreements covering nine areas was signed in 2004, including the Schengen Treaty and the Dublin Convention.

 In 2006, a referendum approved 1 billion francs of supportive investment in Southern and Central European countries in support of positive ties to the EU as a whole.
 A further referendum will be needed to approve 300 million francs to support Romania and Bulgaria and their recent admission.

 The Swiss have faced EU and international pressure to reduce banking secrecy and raise tax rates to parity with the EU.
 Preparatory discussions involved four areas: the electricity market, participation in project Galileo, cooperating with the European Centre for Disease Prevention and Control and certificates of origin for food products.

 Switzerland is a member of the Schengen passport-free zone.
-Land border checkpoints apply on to goods movements, but not people.
+Land border checkpoints monitor goods movements, but not people.